Exploring QCD matter in extreme conditions with Machine Learning: Introduction

-To add more flexible conditional-control and enhance the training stability, later a multitude of advanced development for GAN have been proposed, like ACGAN~\cite{2016arXiv161009585O}, Wasserstein-GAN~\cite{2017arXiv170107875A}, improved Wasserstein-GAN~\cite{2017arXiv170400028G}.
-The most important difference of Wasserstein-GAN to the original GAN lies in the optimization object, which turns to the Wasserstein-distance (also called Earth Mover distance) being superior over the JS divergence in vanila GAN.
+In order to add more flexible conditional control and improve the training stability, a variety of advanced development for GAN have been proposed, such as ACGAN~\cite{2016arXiv161009585O}, Wasserstein-GAN~\cite{2017arXiv170107875A}, improved Wasserstein-GAN~\cite{2017arXiv170400028G}.
+The main difference between Wasserstein GAN and the original GAN lies in the optimization objective, which turns the Wasserstein distance (also called Earth Mover distance) superior to the JS divergence in the Vanilla GAN.